Historical picture

 Introduction

-Differences between models have more clinical impact with the latest generation of gas machines because of the higher degree of computer-controlled systems, physiologic monitor, machine monitor, and electronic medical record integration.
-So the differences are more fully described here for new models from GE Healthcare (Aisys, Aespire, Avance) and Dräger (Apollo, Perseus, Fabius GS).
+Differences between models have more clinical impact with the latest generation of gas machines, because of the higher degree of computer-controlled systems, physiologic and machine functional monitoring, and electronic medical record integration.
+So the differences are more fully described here for new models from GE Healthcare (Aisys, Aespire, Avance) and Drager (Apollo, Perseus, Fabius GS).

 Numbers to remember